Our Enrollment Policy was approved by the Board of Education in March 2011, and amended in December 2021.

-Acceptance of Enrollment: Students who are accepted for enrollment will be notified the Monday immediately after the lottery draw – or close of open enrollment with no need for a lottery – and have one week to accept or deny the enrollment spot.
+Acceptance of Enrollment: Students who are accepted for enrollment will be notified shortly after the lottery draw – or close of open enrollment with no need for a lottery.
 Failure to accept an enrollment spot will place the student at the end of the wait list.
 Please see the Enrollment Process document located on the Enroll & Tours tab for specific dates.

 When an applicant is offered admission to the school, the family must provide a timely response to the offer.
-The school’s application packet shall contain clear procedures for offers and response deadlines.
+The school’s enrollment packet shall contain clear procedures for offers and response deadlines.

 Notification is by telephone initially.
 In the event that the school does not have the opportunity to tender the verbal offer for enrollment within a 24-hour period, a letter is sent with the formal offer.
 Offers for enrollment must be accepted or declined within one calendar week from the date of the offer.

 If the school is unable to make direct contact despite repeated attempts as outlined in the published procedures, or if the family declines the offer, the applicant is taken off the list.
 Should the family want to enroll at a later date, they must reapply.